lingqiao-adelaide/lingqiaoliu.github.io/_pages/projects.md

 ## Life-long Maintenance for Machine Learning systems
-Building a machine learning system can be more complicated than a one-shot training process.
-Continual learning and adaptation in the deploying environment, monitoring and providing feedback of system failure could also be important features that an ideal machine learning system should have.
-In this theme, we will explore various techniques to perform life-long maintenance for machine learning systems, including continual learning, source-free adaptation, model editing etc.
+Building a real-world machine learning system can be more complicated than a one-shot training process.
+Continual learning and adaptation in the deploying environment, monitoring, and correcting system error could also be essential features that an ideal machine learning system should have.
+In this theme, we will explore various techniques to perform life-long maintenance for machine learning systems, including continual learning, source-free adaptation, model editing, etc.

 ## Generalisable Machine Learning Systems
-The goal of this research theme is to build machine learning systems that are generalisable across different test environment and tasks.This encompasses domain generalization, cross-task generalization, and compositional generalization.
+The goal of this research theme is to build machine learning systems that are generalizable across different test environments and tasks.
+This encompasses domain generalization, cross-task generalization, and compositional generalization.

 **Related Publications**